frogstack/HSTeamPlay/README.md

 ## Building

-The current version assumes you're already generating power.log and hardcodes the path to that file on Windows.
-You might have to adjust that depending on what you're running.
-For help see [this page](https://github.com/jleclanche/fireplace/wiki/How-to-enable-logging)
+The current version assumes you're already generating power.log, which you are if you already have a tracker installed.
+If you've never installed a tracker, the easiest way to get this working is to install one.
+HSTeamPlay should be able to find your power.log file whether you're on Windows or Mac, but I'm on Windows and haven't tested it on Mac.
+If you find a problem, feel free to send a pull request.

 To build, install Go, then run `go build` in the main directory.
 That will generate the `HSTeamPlay` executable that you can run from a command line.